 Silky Braised Chicken with Wild Mushrooms and Pearl Onions

-Don't be afraid to splurge on the wild mushrooms.
-You do not need very many, and they add fantastic flavor to this dish.
-Serve with Spaetzle with Butter and Parsley.
+Don't be afraid to splurge on the wild mushrooms -- you only need a few, and they add fantastic flavor to this dish.
+Serve with our Spaetzle with Butter and Parsley.

 - Servings: 4